-Before the leased property is handed over, an inspection shall be undertaken in which representatives of both parties shall participate.
+Where an Agreement places maintenance responsibilities upon the Partner, then prior to the Agreement commencing, it may be advisable to undertake an inspection in which representatives of both parties shall participate.

-A condition report shall be prepared of the leased property.
-The condition report would generally be paid for by the lessor.
-The condition report shall be signed by both parties after it has been drawn up by the lessor, and it shall ordinarily be available prior to hand-over.
+A condition report shall be prepared of the Agreement property.
+The condition report would generally be paid for by the Partner.
+The condition report shall be signed by both parties after it has been drawn up by the Lighthouse Authority, and it shall ordinarily be available prior to hand-over.

-This is likely to include written and photographic details (for use in disputes and at termination of the lease).
+This is likely to include written and photographic details (for use in disputes and at termination of the Agreement).

-4.1.7.
+5.2.7.
 AGREEMENT PERIOD

-The period of the agreement should be clearly stated with details of renewal arrangements.
-Means of terminating the agreement must also be stated.
-A clause should be included for termination as a result of possible future changes in navigational requirements.
+The period of the Agreement should be clearly stated with details of renewal arrangements.
+Means of terminating the Agreement must also be stated.
+A clause should be included for termination as a result of possible future changes in navigational requirements and/or conflict with existing navigational equipment.

-The length of the lease can vary to suit local requirements particularly in relation to applications for grant funding.
-Especially in the case of a longer term lease i.e., more than five years, checks should be put in place on a regular basis, annually or bi-annually to ensure that the terms of the lease are being met.
+The length of the Agreement can vary to suit local requirements particularly in relation to applications for grant funding.
+Especially in the case of a longer term Agreement i.e., more than five years, checks should be put in place on a regular basis, annually or bi-annually to ensure that the terms of the Agreement are being met.

-4.1.8.
-CHARGES (RENTAL)
+5.2.8.
+CHARGES

 .
-Alternative 1: In lieu of payment the lessee undertakes to perform duties in accordance with a periodically specified work programme.Since maintenance requirements in the agreement period will vary over the year, it may be agreed that the scope of the work tasks for any particular year may vary.
+Alternative 1: In lieu of payment the Partner undertakes to perform duties in accordance with a periodically specified work programme.When formulating work programme, the Lighthouse Authority and partners should consider its feasibility.
+Since maintenance requirements in the agreement period will vary over the year, it may be agreed that the scope of the work tasks for any particular year may vary.

 .
-Alternative 2: Defined amount of money
+Alternative 2: Defined amount of 'charges' or percentage of revenue.

 .
-Alternative 3: Recovery of additional costs to the authority due directly to the complementary use
+Alternative 3: Recovery of additional costs to the authority due directly to the complementary use.

 .
 Alternative 4: Any combination of the above alternatives.

-The agreement should include a periodic review of charges.
+The Agreement should include a periodic review of charges.

-4.1.9.
+5.2.9.
 WORK PROGRAMME (WHERE APPROPRIATE)

-The lessor shall establish the periodic work programme in cooperation with the lessee.
+The Lighthouse Authority shall establish a periodic work programme in cooperation with the Partner.
 The work programme for the following year shall be available by the end of xx (month) of the current year.

-Should the lessee have objections to the programme, he must present them in writing to the lessor.
-If he fails to do so, the work programme becomes binding.
+Should the Partner have objections to the programme, they must present them in writing to the Lighthouse Authority.
+If they fail to do so, the work programme becomes binding.

 Unless otherwise agreed, the work programme shall be completed within the specified period.

-The work shall be carried out in a professional manner to the satisfaction of the authority and, where applicable, as described in the work programme.
+The work shall be carried out in a professional manner to the satisfaction of the Lighthouse Authority and, where applicable, as described in the work programme.

-4.1.10.
+5.2.10.
 MAINTENANCE

+The Agreement should specify whether the Partner should have responsibility for the maintenance.
+If the Partner undertakes maintenance obligations, it should be described in the agreement and detailed in the work programme.

 .
-The lessee's maintenance obligations are described in the agreement, as detailed in the periodic work programme.
+The Partner’s maintenance obligations are described in the agreement, as detailed in the periodic work programme.

 .
-If no work programme exists – it must be decided whether the lessee should have any responsibility for the maintenance.
+If no work programme exists – it must be decided whether the lessee Partner should have any responsibility for the maintenance.

-4.1.11.
-LESSOR’S ACCESS TO THE PROPERTY
+5.2.11.
+LIGHTHOUSE AUTHORITY’S ACCESS TO THE PROPERTY

-If the lighthouse is still running as an AtoN, it is important that the lessor's personnel have unimpeded access to the leased property.
+It is important that the Lighthouse Authority’s personnel have unimpeded access to all parts of the property that they require in order to access maintain and operate the AtoN.

 .
-The lessee shall, if possible, be given prior warning, especially in relation to events such as unexpected failure or routine maintenance.
+The Partner shall, if possible, be given prior warning, especially in relation to events such as unexpected failure or routine maintenance.

 .
-If the lessor's personnel have had to enter a leased building, it is important that the lessee be notified after the event if he has not received prior warning.
+If the Lighthouse Authority’s personnel have had to enter an area subject to a third party Agreement, it is important that the Partner be notified after the event if they have not received prior warning.